skip to main content

 How to watch the Vuelta a España FAQ

-Where can I watch La Vuelta in the U.S.?
+Where can I watch La Vuelta in the US?

 In the U.S., La Vuelta streams exclusively on Peacock.
 Additional coverage airs on CNBC and appears across other NBC Sports platforms like the NBC Sports app.